BMW hit with $40 million U.S. penalty for safety lapses

 The $40 million settlement includes a $10 million fine, a requirement that the company spend at least $10 million meeting the order's performance obligations, and $20 million in deferred penalties if the company fails to comply with the order or commits other safety violations.

-BMW agreed to hire a government-approved independent safety consultant and disclose updated procedures to NHTSA.
-The agency has required a number of automakers to agree to independent monitors or retain outside consultants to improve safety procedures as part of settlements.
+BMW has agreed to retain a government-approved independent safety consultant and disclose updated procedures to NHTSA.

-BMW said in a statement it agreed to settle the allegations as part of a two-year consent order.
-"The company is committed to further improving its recall processes to better serve its customers," it said.

-"The requirement to launch recalls and inform consumers in a timely fashion when a safety defect or noncompliance is discovered is fundamental to our system for protecting the traveling public.
-This is a must-do," said NHTSA Administrator Mark Rosekind.